 Barista FIRE gives us the opportunity to leave a job that may cause stress, hatred towards work, and a feeling of being stuck.

-It gives us a way out to find something that is maybe lower paying, but we have the opportunity to continue to work only for part time.
+It gives us a way out to find something that is maybe lower-paying, but we have the opportunity to continue to work only part-time.